mikedilger/mosaic-spec/docs/rationale.md

 * Zero parsing required
 * Zero copying for signing required
 * Smallest size has been achieved

+As for human readability, the most cited reason for using JSON, my argument is as follows:
+HTTP that is transported with gzip is binary data.
+Developers never see the gzipped data, all the tools they work with show them the line-oriented HTTP after gunzip.
+And I'm not aware of anybody complaining that gzipped HTTP is binary, not human readable, and therfore a bad choice.
+I believe our situation is a close parallel.
+Even though this specification specifies the binary encoding of everything, developers do not need to see things that way (and in fact I may reorganize this specification to separate out the binary encodings).
+Developers are instead expected to deal with code structures, those structures being JSON if they are working in JavaScript.

 BTW: JSON also has character encoding ambiguities.